 Chan described the suspects as "deceitful," installing non-compliant mesh in locations generally inaccessible for sampling to evade government detection.
 He condemned this as premeditated, planned criminal activity, calling it "utterly shameful" and "despicable."
 He strongly condemned the suspects for endangering multiple lives for mere petty profits, vowing that the government will pursue legal accountability to the fullest extent to deliver justice for the victims.

-"This is a very serious illegal act.
+"This is a grave illegal act.
 If similar mesh issues exist in other buildings, we will also investigate thoroughly," he said.
 He stated that one of the future directions for the task force is to strengthen regulations and oversight regarding such violations to prevent similar incidents.

 As of 11 a.m. yesterday, the Buildings Department had inspected 359 buildings reported to be undergoing major external renovations.
-It confirmed that 300 had scaffolding mesh, from which samples were immediately taken and are being sent for testing in batches.
+The Buildings Department confirmed the presence of scaffolding mesh in 300 buildings, immediately taking samples and sending them for testing in batches.
 On-site inspections and sampling will continue to complete related work in batches by Dec.
 7. The Housing Bureau's Independent Checking Unit (ICU) has already collected mesh samples from various locations in four Home Ownership Scheme estates that have received mandatory building inspection notices.
 These samples have been sent to the government laboratory for testing.

 Additionally, during inspections, the Buildings Department and the Housing Bureau's ICU are also checking for the presence of plastic or foam boards covering windows.
 Previously, such boards were found covering windows at three projects: Fortress Garden in North Point, China Travel Building in Central, and Yee Kok Court in Sham Shui Po.
 Related inspections are ongoing.
 If further instances are discovered, immediate removal will be demanded, with follow-up actions.